Praxis Continuing Education and Training

 How to Change Your Name or License Number on the Certificate

-How to Return to the IBH Portal
+How to Return to the Online Portal

 If you don’t have time to complete the post-workshop requirements now, you may return at a later time.